FriendsOfREDAXO/mediapool_concept/README.md

-# linkmap_concept
+# mediapool_concept
-This is a Redaxo 5 concept addon for a new linkmap widget.
+This is a Redaxo 5 concept addon for a new mediapool widget.

 ![Structure Concept Frontendbuilder](docs/mediapool_concept_widget.png)